aretext/aretext/client-server-design.md

 Shell commands
 --------------

 All shell commands are executed by the server on behalf of a client.
 The user is responsible for configuring env vars needed by shell commands the server executes.
 The shell command's working directory will be set to the current working directory of the client.
+Likewise, env vars affecting TUI programs like `$TERM` will be set to match the client.

 Shell commands always execute asynchronously to avoid blocking the server.

 By default, the client and server processes run as the same user/group.
 The unix domain socket and config files are writable only by this user.
 This avoids any risk of privilege escalation / confused deputy.
 To protect against misconfiguration, aretext will require and verify that configuration and unix domain socket files have only user write permission (not group or other).